Puberty: Differences between male and female puberty

-Two of the most significant differences between puberty in girls and puberty in boys are the age at which it begins, and the major sex steroids involved, the androgens and the estrogens.
+Two of the most significant differences between puberty in females and puberty in males are the age at which it begins, and the major sex steroids involved, the androgens and the estrogens.

-Although there is a wide range of normal ages, girls typically begin puberty around ages 10–11 and end puberty around 15–17; boys begin around ages 11–12 and end around 16–17.
-Girls attain reproductive maturity about four years after the first physical changes of puberty appear.
-In contrast, boys accelerate more slowly but continue to grow for about six years after the first visible pubertal changes.
-Any increase in height beyond the post-pubertal age is uncommon.
+Although there is a wide range of normal ages, females typically begin the process of puberty around age 10½; males at ages 11½–12.
+Puberty generally ends between 15–17 for females and 16–17 for males.
+Females attain reproductive maturity about four years after the first physical changes of puberty appear.
+In contrast, males accelerate more slowly but continue to grow for about six years after the first visible pubertal changes.